WHY THE UNITED STATES NEEDS SURTASS LFA SONAR

-The challenges faced by the U.S. Navy today are very different from those faced at the end of the Cold War nearly two decades ago.
+The challenges faced by the U.S. Navy today are very different from those faced at the end of the Cold War nearly three decades ago.
 An increasing number of diesel-electric submarines are being operated by a growing number of nations worldwide.
-Due to the advancement and use of quieting technologies in undersea platforms, threats faced by the U.S. Navy are becoming increasingly difficult to locate using the passive acoustic technologies that were effective during the Cold War.
+Due to the advancement and use of quieting technologies in undersea vessels, threats faced by the U.S. Navy are becoming increasingly difficult to locate using the passive acoustic technologies that were effective during the Cold War.
 The range at which U.S. anti-submarine (ASW) assets are able to identify submarine threats is decreasing and at the same time improvements in torpedo design are extending the effective weapons range of those same threats (Benedict, 2005).

 Passive Sonar System